 Preheat the oven to 350 degrees Fahrenheit.

-When the cashews are done soaking, drain and rinse and add to a high speed blender with 3 cups of water.
+When the cashews are done soaking, drain and rinse and add to a high speed blender with the water.
 Blend until smooth, about 30 seconds to 1 minute depending on your blender.

 Add in all remaining ingredients.
 It helps to cut the cheese into chunks and separate each slice so it’s not all stuck together.
 If you notice anything getting caught in the blade, just use the tamper tool and mix everything up.